 If you wanted to book a hotel back then, you pretty much had to rely on that hotel’s marketing messaging and word-of-mouth recommendations from friends and family members.

-The explosive popularity of the Internet and social media in recent years has completely revolutionized hotel marketing and the customer journey in the tourism industries.
-63 % of leisure tourists and 69 % of tourists on business use the Internet to plan their trips.
+Times have changed.
+The explosive popularity of the Internet and social media in recent years has completely revolutionized hotel marketing and the customer journey in the tourism industries.82% of all travel bookings in 2018 were made online via a mobile app or website.

 And make no mistake – people want to take more vacations.
 Vacations are reported to make 8/10 people happier than marriages, religion, cats, and birthdays.
 And 92% of Americans would give up alcohol, video games, or chocolate for a vacation.